D.M.A. Temple University

 B.M.
 Curtis Institute of Music

-Pianist Charles Abramovic has won critical acclaim for his international performances as soloist, chamber musician and collaborator with leading instrumentalists and singers.
-As a solo recitalist, he has performed throughout the United States, Canada, and Europe, and has played at major festivals in Salzburg, Berlin, Bermuda, Dubrovnik, Vancouver, Aspen, and Newport.
-Dr. Abramovic made his solo orchestral debut at the age of fourteen with the Pittsburgh Symphony.
-Since then he has appeared with numerous orchestras, including the Baltimore Symphony, the Nebraska Chamber Orchestra, the Florida Philharmonic, the Colorado Philharmonic, and the Pennsylvania Sinfonia.
+Charles Abramovic has won critical acclaim for his international performances as a soloist, chamber musician, and collaborator with leading instrumentalists and singers.
+He has performed a vast repertoire not only on the piano, but also the harpsichord and fortepiano.
+Abramovic made his solo orchestral debut at the age of fourteen with the Pittsburgh Symphony.
+Since then he has appeared as soloist with numerous orchestras, including the Baltimore Symphony, the Colorado Philharmonic, the Florida Philharmonic, and the Nebraska Chamber Orchestra.
+He has given solo recitals throughout the United States, France and Yugoslavia.
+He has also appeared at major international festivals in Berlin, Salzburg, Bermuda, Dubrovnik, Aspen and Vancouver.

-Dr. Abramovic is actively involved in the musical life of Philadelphia, performing regularly with groups such as Network for New Music and Orchestra 2001.
-In 1997 he won the Career Development Award from the Philadelphia Musical Fund Society, and recently received Temple University’s Faculty Award for Creative Achievement.
-His teachers have included Natalie Phillips, Leon Fleisher, Eleanor Sokoloff, and Harvey Wedeen.
+Abramovic has taught at Temple since 1988.
+He is an active part of the musical life of Philadelphia, performing with numerous organizations in the city.
+He is a core member of the Dolce Suono Ensemble, and performs often with Network for New Music and Orchestra 2001.
+In 1997 he received the Career Development Grant from the Philadelphia Musical Fund Society, and in 2003 received the Creative Achievement Award from Temple University.
+His teachers have included Natalie Phillips, Eleanor Sokoloff, Leon Fleisher, and Harvey Wedeen.